np-guard/vmware-analyzer/README_Synthesis.md

 ### The flattening challenge
-There are two modes of policies synthesis, depending on the value of `synthesize-admin-policies`; when it is not active then priortized `allow, deny, jump-to-app` rules from all `NSX categories` should be synthesized to `k8s network policy`, namely, to `flat allow rules`; when it is activated then rules from `NSX category environment` should be synthesized to
-`admin network policy` which rules have `allow, deny, pass` and priority; other categories should be synthesized as before to `k8s network policy`.
+There are two modes of policies synthesis, depending on the value of `synthesize-admin-policies`; when it is not active then prioritized `allow, deny, jump-to-app` rules from all `NSX categories` are synthesized to `k8s network policy`, namely, to `flat allow rules`; when it is activated then rules from `NSX categories` lower then and including`NSX category environment` are synthesized to `admin network policy` which rules have `allow, deny, pass` and priority; the remaining category, `NSX category application`, is synthesized, as before, to `k8s network policy`.

 For example, for [this example](pkg/data/exampleHogwarts.go) there are two related files:
 [no admin policies](pkg/synthesis/tests_expected_output/abstract_models/ExampleHogwarts.txt), which is the result of execution